Symmetry-Constrained Forecasting of Periodically Correlated Energy Processes: Introduction

 \section{Introduction}

-Time series in energy systems, including solar irradiance, wind speed, and electrical demand, exhibit strong daily and seasonal periodicities arising from astronomical and human cycles \citep{PRXEnergy.1.013002}.
+Time series in energy systems, including solar irradiance, wind speed, and electrical demand, exhibit strong daily and seasonal periodicities arising from astronomical and human life cycles \citep{PRXEnergy.1.013002}.
 Accurate forecasting of these signals is essential for grid stability, renewable integration, and energy market operation \citep{rich_h__inman__2013,maimouna_diagne__2013}.
 However, the underlying processes are intrinsically non-stationary: both mean and variance evolve with time in a nearly periodic manner.
 Most forecasting models (from classical statistical approaches to deep learning architectures) implicitly assume stationarity, capturing short-term dependencies while neglecting the periodic modulation of statistical moments \citep{voyant2017machine}.
 This structural mismatch limits both interpretability and generalization in operational contexts \citep{PRXEnergy.2.043003}.

 Recent computational developments (notably deep learning and hybrid machine learning methods) have shown strong potential for modeling complex temporal structures in renewable-energy time series \citep{forootan2022machine,gbemou2021comparative}.
 Yet these models remain constrained by extensive training-data requirements and high computational costs, which limits real-time applicability \citep{lauret2015benchmarking,benali2019solar}.
 Analytical formulations based on cyclostationary processes provide an alternative by explicitly accounting for the periodic variation of statistical moments \citep{CARO2026112807,napolitano2019cyclostationary}.
-Periodic autoregressive ($\mathtt{PAR}$) models and exponential-smoothing families such as Holt–Winters ($\mathtt{HW}$) or Error–Trend–Seasonal ($\mathtt{ETS}$) \citep{tratar2016comparison,chodakowska2023arima}, together with more advanced frameworks like Theta \citep{trapero2016recursive}, Prophet \citep{almazrouee2020forecasting}, $\mathtt{N\text{-}BEATS}$, and $\mathtt{TBATS}$ \citep{yang2019operational,gairaa2022contribution}, can achieve high accuracy but at substantial computational complexity, limiting deployment in operational environments where efficiency and interpretability are essential.
+Periodic autoregressive ($\mathtt{PAR}$) models and exponential-smoothing families such as Holt–Winters ($\mathtt{HW}$) or Error–Trend–Seasonal ($\mathtt{ETS}$) \citep{tratar2016comparison}, together with more advanced frameworks like Theta \citep{assimakopoulos2000theta}, Prophet \citep{almazrouee2020forecasting}, $\mathtt{N\text{-}BEATS}$, and $\mathtt{TBATS}$ \citep{deLivera2011tbats}, can achieve high accuracy but at substantial computational complexity, limiting deployment in operational environments where efficiency and interpretability are essential. \cyr{Table~\ref{tab11} summarizes representative forecasting models with periodic or seasonal structure.
+For each method, a simplified predictive expression for $\hat{X}(t+n\Delta t)$ together with approximate training and forecasting complexities is reported for comparative purposes.}